deep-sea-tactics/robot/docs/TOOLING.md

 ## Task List

 You can apply tasks (& task descriptions) enabling certain CV (Computer Vision) operations. **The Task List needs to be compiled ASAP once the documents come out.**
+The task list will be available at the top of the UI with a simple search bar, and clicking on any of the tasks will make it active.
+Tasks can be stopped mid-way with a prmopt to confirm.

 ## CV overlay

 CV (or Computer Vision) overlay is an overlay on top of _any_ generic video stream.
 Using a optimized build of OpenCV for the web, computer vision can happen in real time directly on top of the UI-running computer.
-By making this generic to any video stream, we can change the way our cameras are connected without needing to rechange the cores of our CV system.
+By making this generic to any video stream, we can change the way our cameras are connected, use our own cameras, or even just a regular video without much effort.

 ## Camera Controller

-The `server` module should have some `/camera` endpoints that allows camera management (the data itself is transferred with WebRTC), the `client` module will have extra debug tools for mocking a camera and using your own camera, and a newly proposed `/look` will be run on the raspberry PI that broadcasts connected cameras to the server `/camera` endpoints.
+Using socket.io, there will be a subset of packets for managing cameras and negociating WebRTC connections.
+This will be used for the camera switcher.

 ## Camera Testing Utilities